musana-engineering/musana.engineering.github.io/_posts/2017-04-06-platform-engineering-on-k8s-part1.markdown

 - **Application Deployment:** Enable developers to deploy applications based on various events, such as code commits or manual triggers,

 - **Application Configuration:** Enable developers configure applications based on various events, such as code commits or manual triggers

-The platform will orchestrate the entire process, including building, testing, and rolling out the application to the desired environment.

 - **Access Control:** Manage who can do what in a scalable way.